2. Bend the bar!

 That can also happen to heavier lifters.
 Where the belly gets in the way of their legs especially in the conventional stance.
 That’s understandable.
 Nonetheless, I feel obligated to explain what an optimal spinal position should be.
 Myself, I stand about shoulder wide for conventional since my gut indeed is in the way.

-•My sumo is pretty much the same.
+• My sumo is pretty much the same.
 Although I can be super fast with it, I train at regular speed.
 I can shove my hips towards the bar very quickly, but I feel like I can’t get the glutes to fire on time if I just rely on my hips.
-Nonetheless I pull relatively fast in competition.
-What I do is when the weight gets heavier, I’ll keep my shins 1 inch away from the bar.
-Cause back in 2016 when I started pulling sumo I’d drive my hips through so fast that my shins would hit the bar.
-That’s really bad cause it forces it to swing forward.
-And that means the weight is pushed away from my body, forcing me to shift towards my toes and change leverage, making it much harder to pull.
-Not to mention the unnecessary stress on my spine.
+That being said, I pull relatively fast in competition.
+What I do is when the weight gets heavier, I’ll keep my shins around 1 inch from the bar.

 Imagine somebody gently pulling the bar away from you as its rising off the floor.
 Even an inch can ruin the lift.
 And cause injury.
 So we definitely don’t want that.

 So that’s your sweet spot.
 As you sit back and your hips are in optimal position, bend that bar and lock out.
 Guys with longer arms won’t have to sit very low as they’ll lose the tension.
 Just make sure everything is perpendicular to, or behind that bar as you look from the side.
+If you have long legs or short arms, it might position your shoulders slightly in front of the bar.
+That's fine as well, just make sure you sit back and pull when ready.

 2. I stand a bit wider than shoulders with a low bar in the squat.
 My feet are angled about an inch outwards.
 My hands will usually go out to the collars.

-Update: as of 2022 I've closed my stance quite a bit, after spending a few months utilizing my quads via leg press and quad extensions.
+Update: as of 2026 I've closed my stance quite a bit, after spending a few months utilizing my quads via leg press and quad extensions.
 I try to mix it up.

 5. I wore my belt high for squats and deadlifts for 5 years.
 And around my waist for bench.
 The high belt position made me feel like I was bracing even harder.
 Especially in the sumo stance.
 The buckle would be around 2 inches under my chest.